-Course Highlight: Extensive glossary that runs throughout the course.
+Course Highlight: An extensive glossary that runs throughout the course.

-You, the student will gain a much clearer understanding of the submittal and approval process, what you’ll be responsible for, and the steps necessary to run the process from start to finish.
+This course gives students an introduction to the submittal and approval process, discussing the common submittal flow, using a submittal log, and what items are required for submittal.
+Students will gain a much clearer understanding of the submittal and approval process, what he / she will be responsible for, and the steps necessary to run the process from start to finish.

 Course Highlight: Visualize a submittal workflow and submittal log.